RUB-SysSec/uninformed-consent/README.md

 # uninformed-consent
-Repo for material related to the CCS 2019 Paper on "(Un)informed Consent: Studying GDPR Consent Notices in the Field"
+Repo for material related to the CCS 2019 paper, "(Un)informed Consent: Studying GDPR Consent Notices in the Field"